eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-05-26-release-process/README.md

 To streamline our release process, we will split it into two manually triggered workflows:

-**Draft Release** - responsible for all release preparations and for creating the release or hotfix branch.
+**Draft Release** - responsible for all release preparations and for creating the release branch.

-**Release** - responsible for performing the actual release based on the release/hotfix branch.
+**Release** - responsible for performing the actual release based on the release branch.

 ## Rationale